Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: Introduction

 \section{Introduction}

 When the period map is used to construct or interpret compactifications of a moduli space of some geometric objects, it is the interplay between asymptotic and specialized Hodge-theoretic invariants which allows us to map singular geometry to boundary components.
-In this article, we continue the study of this interplay begun in \cite{KL1}, turning our focus from generalizations of the Clemens--Schmid sequence in [op. cit.] to the \emph{mixed spectra of singularities}, with a focus on singularity types appearing in GIT and MMP.
+In this article, we continue the study of this interplay begun in \cite{KL1}, turning our focus from generalizations of the Clemens--Schmid sequence in [op. cit.] to the \emph{weighted spectra of singularities}, with a focus on singularity types appearing in GIT and MMP.
 Our goals here are threefold.
-First, we want to review and develop the calculus of mixed spectra and their relationship to birational and toric geometry; this is the subject of an absolutely vast literature, and we hope the resulting ``cheat sheet'' is useful to other researchers.
-Second, it is through these spectra that the singularities contribute to the cohomology of the vanishing cycles; this process is intricate for non-isolated singularities, and we describe it in detail with many examples.
-Finally, the influence of the vanishing cohomology on the limiting MHS of a degeneration is also not always straightforward, and we offer several results of a general nature that resolve ambiguities in the Clemens--Schmid and vanishing-cycle exact sequences.
+First, we want to review and develop the calculus of weighted spectra and their relationship to birational and toric geometry; this is the subject of an absolutely vast literature, and we hope the resulting ``cheat sheet'' is useful to other researchers.
+Second, it is through these spectra that the singularities contribute to the cohomology of the vanishing cycles; here we discuss several geometrically motivated examples in the isolated singularities case.
+The more intricate case of non-isolated singularities will be discussed in \cite{KL3}.
+Finally, the influence of the vanishing cohomology on the limiting MHS of a degeneration is also not always straightforward, and we offer several results of a general nature (here and in [op.~cit.]) that resolve ambiguities in the Clemens--Schmid and vanishing-cycle exact sequences.

 \begin{conv} References to \cite{KL1}, henceforth referred to as \textbf{Part I}, will be written (I.*.*) resp. ``Theorem I.*.*'' etc. \end{conv}